Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Different terms mean different things:

 Create a simple rotation system for your stockpile.
-Place newer items behind older ones so you use things in the right order.
+Place newer items behind older ones so you use things in the correct order.
 This “first in, first out” approach reduces waste.

-For perishables bought in bulk, consider freezing portions you won’t use right away.
+Consider freezing portions you won’t use immediately for perishables bought in bulk.
 Many foods freeze well for months.

 Creating a Stockpile List